Malcolm Hill (basketball)

-Malcolm Hill (born October 26, 1995) is an American professional basketball player for the Delaware Blue Coats of the NBA G League.
+Malcolm Alexander Hill (born October 26, 1995) is an American professional basketball player for the U-BT Cluj-Napoca of the LNBM, the ABA League and the EuroCup.
 He played college basketball for the Illinois Fighting Illini.

 High school career

 Following his junior season in which he averaged 23.8 points and shot 44% from three-point range, Hill verbally committed to Illinois and former head coach Bruce Weber on September 12, 2011.
 Prior to verbally committing, Hill listed Indiana, Michigan, Missouri, Ohio State, Providence, UCLA, Xavier, and Wisconsin as the other schools he had considered.

 During his senior season, Hill broke his previous single season scoring mark he set during his junior season increasing his scoring total from 666 points to 708 total points.
 He averaged 25.3 points, 6.1 rebounds 2.3 steals and 1.9 blocks during his final year at Belleville, and also finished in third place for Mr. Illinois Basketball voting, finishing behind Simeon's Jabari Parker and Whitney Young's Jahlil Okafor.

 After head coach John Groce was hired on March 29, 2012, Hill reaffirmed his verbal commitment to Illinois, and officially signed his National Letter of Intent on November 14, 2012.